MondryDebo/MondryDebo/README.md

 ### About me

-Hey, I'm Tymon.
-I'm from Poland and I'm interested in programming languages ​​such as HTML and JavaScript.
-For now I'm learning JavaScript framework "Vue".
+Hi, I'm Tymon.
+I'm from Poland and I'm interested in programming languages such as HTML and JavaScript.
+For now, I'm learning the "Vue" JavaScript framework.

 ### I use